h4ck3rm1k3/vicidial-asterisk-gui/docs/README.txt

  - AST_VDhopper.pl - script to keep leads in the VICIDIAL hopper
    + To be used with VICIDIAL
    + recommended to put into cron as "* * * * * /path/to/script"

+ - AST_VDadapt.pl - controls predictive dialing call pacing
+   + Must be present in the astguiclient directory

  - ADMIN_keepalive_AST_VDautodial.pl - checks to see that VDAD is running
    + Must put entry for this script in the cron as "* * * * * /path/to/script"